SpellholdStudios/StuffofTheMagi/README.md

 #### Notes

 <em>If you've previously installed the mod, remove it before extracting the new version.
-To do this, run <strong>setup-stuffofthemagi.exe</strong>, uninstall all previously installed components and delete the stuffofthemagi folder.</em>
+To do this, run <strong>setup-stuffofthemagi.exe</strong>, uninstall the previously installed main component and delete the stuffofthemagi folder.</em>

 <em>When installing or uninstalling, <strong>do not close the <acronym title="Disk Operating System">DOS</acronym> window</strong> by clicking on the <strong>X</strong> button!
 Instead, press the <strong>Enter</strong> key whenever instructed to do so.</em>